watson-developer-cloud/node-sdk/README.md

     * Visual Insights `v1` is now `v1-experimental`
     * Visual Recognition `v1` is now `v1-beta`
   * Speech to Text gained a new `createRecognizeStream()` method replacing the existing live streaming methods with a simpler Read/Write stream.
-    The older methods are still avaliable in v1.0 but each log a deprecation warning (unless `{silent: true}` is passed in) and will be removed from a future release.
+    The older methods are still available in v1.0 but each log a deprecation warning (unless `{silent: true}` is passed in) and will be removed from a future release.
     The affected methods are:
     * `recognizeLive()`
     * `observeResult()`